Mary Miss: Selected works

 Battery Park Landfill (1973) installation was a temporary piece of five signboard-like structures, placed 50-feet apart across the landfill site.
 A series of large cut out circles descended into the ground describing a column of air that materialized only when the viewer stood with the boards aligned.

 Untitled (1973) was created in April and May 1973 at the Allen Memorial Art Museum in Oberlin, Ohio, as part of the exhibition Four Young Americans (which also featured Ann McCoy, Ree Morton, and Jackie Winsor).
 This initial version of the work comprised wooden slats protruding directly along the sides of a square hole cut into the ground on the northeast lawn of the museum.
 The museum subsequently invited Miss to re-create the work using permanent materials—making this her first permanent commissioned work and her earliest extant public work.
 Constructed in the summer of 1975 under the artist's supervision, the second version was created with powder-coated steel slats protruding from tinted concrete, in its original siting.

-The Des Moines Art Center (1989–96), Des Moines, Iowa, is a 7.5-acre site developed as both an art installation and restoration site.
+Greenwood Pond: Double Site (1989–96), at the Des Moines Art Center in Iowa, is a 7.5-acre site developed as both an art installation and restoration site.
 It includes a demonstration wetland, outdoor classroom, overhanging walkways, a pavilion, and a curved trellis.
 The structures highlight the connection between land and water.
 Visual elements and images are interwoven throughout the site to reflect the history of the park and its surroundings.
+The work was deteriorated, and there were plans to dismantle in 2024.
+However, Miss alleged that the museum had breached its 1994 contract with her that stipulated they would plan to "preserve the work in perpetuity."
+Restoration costs were estimated to be $2.6 million.
+In May 2024, an Iowa judge issued a decision to block the demolition of Greenwood Pond: Double Site, ruling that the museum did not have the legal ability to dismantle the artwork without the artist agreeing, but also that the center wasn’t financially liable for restoring it to its original condition.
+In January 2025, a settlement was reached, resulting in the museum paying Miss a sum of $900,000 to move forward with the demolition.

-Framing Union Square] (installed 1998), New York City, Miss collaborated with architect Lee Harris Pomeroy to create 125 red frame elements scattered throughout the Fourteenth Street Union Square Subway Station.
+Framing Union Square] (installed 1998), New York City, Miss collaborated with architect Lee Harris Pomeroy to create 125 red frame elements scattered throughout the 14th Street–Union Square station.
 The red elements highlight the disappearance of lost infrastructure as well as industrial elements that remain.